 Ricoh (yes, that Japanese company that sells cameras) unveils its newest Warpe 3D display concept.
 An adaptation of the more commonly used spinning 3D hologram displays, it is built to provide more focus on corporate and business applications.

-Japan’s Mid-COVID 19 Mixed Reality Craze
+Japan’s Mixed Reality Craze

 Limitations on outdoor activities, social distancing, and curfews have led to significantly increased online activity at homes.
 With nothing much to do, or with most jobs suddenly relying heavily on the internet, people have been more or less glued to their computer screens for the better part of 2020 and early 2021.

 The same was the universal trend for Japan.
 However, in light of former public events and conventions being mostly prohibited, there have been numerous projects and proposals to use mixed reality technologies.
 First, to temporarily supplant the means of human interaction in these mass gatherings.
 And second, to replicate the “crowd experience” one typically gets by attending these events.

 Some of the proposed and conducted mixed reality events in Japan within the last few months are:

 - Ikebukuro Mirror World – is scheduled this coming March 27, 2021.
 As the name suggests, it will feature a virtual version of Ikebukuro with the cooperation of at least ten (10) designated shops that actually exist in the real version.

 - Music Vket 2 – a virtual event held last March 6 to 10, 2021.
 Provided visitors with a way to enjoy checking out music shops the traditional way in VR.
 As for the guest artists, also provided a way to perform live even without a physical stage.

 - Online Sapporo Snow Festival 2021 – a virtual version of the famous annual festival in Japan.
 While it mainly used 360-degree cameras for the event, a limited number of archives featuring older exhibits from last year were also made accessible.